Jaybro/pico_tree/README.md

   * Compile time and run time known dimensions.
   * Static tree builds.
   * Thread safe queries.
-* PicoTree can interface with different types of points or point sets through a traits class.
-Interfacing with points requires a specialization of `pico_tree::PointTraits<>` and interfacing with point sets requires a specialization of `pico_tree::SpaceTraits<>`.
-This library provides default support for the following data types:
+* PicoTree can interface with different types of points or point sets through traits classes.
+These can be custom implementations or one of the `pico_tree::PointTraits<>` and `pico_tree::SpaceTraits<>` classes provided by this library.
+There is default support available for the following data types:
   * `std::vector<PointType>`.
     * It requires a specialization of `pico_tree::PointTraits<>` for each `PointType`.
 There are default `pico_tree::PointTraits<>` available for Eigen and OpenCV point types.
   * `pico_tree::SpaceMap` and `pico_tree::PointMap`.